AlgoPeersKHub/EVolveBootcamp----Climate-Change-Module-1-2024/README.md

 # 🎯 Learning Objectives
 Understand the impact of climate-induced natural hazards (e.g. floods, heatwaves, droughts).

 Design and build early warning systems such heatwave EWS, Drought EWS using physical computing.

 Learn to harness renewable energy sources like solar and wind power as alternative power sources.

 Gain beginner-friendly skills in computer programming(Python and Codeblocks) and Basic electronics.

-Strengthen problem-solving and design thinking through real-world challenges.
+Develop problem-solving and design thinking through real-world challenges.